 CAR 177.030 Privileges of Certificate

-The Aeronautical Charts services certificate specifies the services that the certificate holder is authorised to provide.
+The Aeronautical Charts services certificate specifies the charting services that the certificate holder is authorized to provide.
+The scope of the privileges, and any condition thereof, shall be specified in the certificate.

 CAR 177.035 Duration of Certificate